roblox-ts/roblox-ts/README.md

 It's recommended this sits outside of your rootDir.

+Upon compiling, roblox-ts will attempt to remove any unrecognized .lua files from your "out" folder.
+This prevents dangling .lua files from deleted .ts files.

 ### **Project Setup**

 We recommend that you should have your project directory resemble something like: